N. Kesi: Career

 With sheer hard work and diligence she started her professional career as a flutist in Madras under the guidance of Maestro T.R.Mahalingam alias ‘Mali’, a prodigy.
 Kesi is the only lady disciple and the only lady who had accompanied Mali in public performances.
 Subsequently she also received her music lessons from T. Brinda.

 She was the first lady to give flute recital in Carnatic style at the All India Radio (AIR) after it came into being.
 She has given over a dozen recitals in the National Program of AIR.
 She has also performed in Chennai Doordarshan and Delhi Doordarshan.
 A number of recordings of her performances have been made both by AIR and Delhi Doordarshan.
 She was a A Grade artist in both AIR and Doordarshan.

 Widely traveled, N. Kesi has performed in a number of countries including UK, France, Rome, Switzerland, Bulgaria, Yugoslavia, Germany, Sri Lanka, the Netherlands, Romania, and Italy.
 She has also played in the orchestra for Bharata Natyam recitals of Rukmani Devi Arundale and Kumari Kamala.
 She has also recorded a number of gramophone records and audio cassettes.
-Music labels HMV and Sangeeta published her music.
+Music labels His Master's Voice and Sangeeta published her music.

 She also produced many flautists through her teaching of the art.
 Her flute students include Vasanthi Shekar, G Sridhar, Navin Iyer, Harinarayanan Ramachandran and Kaushik.